AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-U585I-IOT02A-BG96.md

 4. Go to {{ coiote_short_name }} to check if your device is connected.
 Click **Next**, then **Go to Summary**, then **Finish**.
 You will see your Device Center view:

     ![Registered device](images/registered_device.png "Registered device")

+## Next steps

+If you want to develop your own LwM2M-enabled application based on STM32 B-U585I-IOT02A, check [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client) and start prototyping!